 Hobbes and Locke recognized the positive role of law when they said that “The end of law is not to abolish or restrain but to preserve or enlarge freedom and liberty”.

 The object of the law is to ensure justice.
 This justice may either be distributive or corrective.
-Distributive justice seeks to ensure a fair distribution of social benefits and burden among the members of the community.
+Distributive justice seeks to ensure a fair distribution of social benefits and burdens among the members of the community.
 Corrective justice, on the other hand, seeks to remedy the wrong.

 If a person wrongfully takes possession of another’s property, the courts shall direct the former to restore it to the latter.
 This is corrective justice.